-For many people, the prospect of studying in a city as cosmopolitan and globally connected as London may be an exciting but also a daunting one!
+For many people, the prospect of studying in a city as cosmopolitan and globally connected as London may be both exciting and daunting!

-The Student Support and Counselling Service delivers wellbeing and counselling services to all students, assisting you to deal with the practical and emotional challenges that you may experience, helping you to feel safe and live confidently whilst in London.
+The Student Support and Counselling Service offers support and counselling to students, helping you to deal with practical and emotional challenges you may experience, and assisting you to feel safe and live confidently in London.

 In its 2016 review, the UK’s Quality Assurance Agency for Higher Education confirmed that “the Institute is highly responsive to student requests and concerns”.